umalabs/authorization-enhanced-mail-system/README.md

 #### *C. Private Content Repository*

-&emsp;With the capability to create, store, locate, send, receive, and share any content, including documents, images, audios, and videos, the proposed solution can be considered a promising private content repository.
+&emsp;With the capability to create, store, locate, send, receive, and share any content, including documents, images, audios, and videos, the proposed solution can be considered a promising foundation for the private content repository.

 ## VI.
 Conclusion